flutter/website/src/content/release/breaking-changes/deprecate-buttonbar.md

 ## Timeline

-Landed in version: <br>
+Landed in version: 3.22.0-2.0.pre<br>
-In stable release:
+In stable release: Not yet

 ## References